Pupil Personal Development

 Active Ambition Crew

-Hello, we are the Active Ambition Crew, made up of Year 6 pupils at Briar Hill Primary School.
+Hello, we are the Active Ambition Crew, made up of Year 5 and 6 pupils at Briar Hill Primary School.

 We all have a passion for sport and helping children to participate in games that they want to play in both Key Stage 1 and 2 at our school.

 In Key Stage 1, our focus is on building the skills that the children have learned in PE lessons so we often run sessions like skipping, races, throwing and catching, balancing and speed bounce challenges and we use a range of equipment to support this.

 In Key Stage 2, our focus is more games based and run activities with Mr Mair focusing on Football, Basketball and Netball.
 We also ensure that we have equipment such as hula hoops and soft balls to practice activities that enable us to improve our skills in PE.